sabahallah/frontend-zone/javascript/javascript30/readme.md

-# JavaScript30 Challanges
+# JavaScript30 Challenges

-This folder contains all the 30 javascript projects for [Javascript30 challange by Wes Bos](https://javascript30.com/)
+This folder contains all the 30 javascript projects for [Javascript30 challenge by Wes Bos](https://javascript30.com/)

-## Challages
+## Challenges

 1. [...](#d)
 2. [...](#d)